• Skip to primary navigation

 One ingredient I strongly recommend for a more authentic flavor is pure ground chile powder.
 It’s the ingredient that makes my low carb gluten-free enchilada sauce so good.
 It’s mandatory in my mind.
 It’s found in the Mexican aisle in the grocery store.
 I buy both California Ground Chile Powder and New Mexico Ground Chile Powder and mix them together.

-Gluten-free Taco Seasoning Recipe
+Keto Taco Seasoning Ingredients

 The ingredients most often found in homemade taco seasoning are chile powder, cumin, paprika, garlic powder, onion powder, oregano, salt and pepper.
 Honestly, I add a little sugar-free sweetener to mine because I think it mellows the sharpness in the chile powder and makes a bridge to pull all of the flavors together.
 Of course, it can be omitted.
 If you want your taco seasoning spicy, add some cayenne pepper.

-Although this is a low carb taco seasoning recipe, it is not a no-carb recipe.
+NOTE: Although this is a low carb taco seasoning recipe, it is not a no-carb recipe.
 All powdered ingredients like chile powder, cumin, garlic powder, onion powder and pepper are going to have carbs.
-But, since this recipe does not contain the milk powder, sugar, or starch (often found in store bought products), it’s much lower in total carbs.
+But, since this recipe does not contain the milk powder, sugar, or starch (often found in store bought products), it's much lower in total carbs.

 Ground beef for tacos in a pan with bamboo spatula